 Mild pulmonary stenosis often does not need treatment.
 Moderate or severe stenosis needs repair.

 Some infants will be very sick and need care in the intensive care unit (ICU) before the defect can be fixed.
 Some infants may need an emergency repair if the stenosis is very severe.
-Others will have the repair scheduled.
+Prostaglandins, a medicine that keeps the ductus arterious open, will be given so that enough blood flows in the lungs.
+Once the child is stabilized, a procedure will be done to repair the valve.
+Less severe stenosis will have the repair scheduled.

 Repair choices include:

 The outlook for children with pulmonary stenosis is usually excellent.
 For a period of time, your child's cardiologist may recommend your child take antibiotics to prevent infection of the heart lining and valves (bacterial endocarditis).
 Your child may need to take them before medical and dental procedures.

 Sometimes your child may need to have procedures done again during infancy and childhood to stretch the valve open.
 Your child may need a pulmonary valve replacement as a teen or young adult to prevent complications.

 Your child will need regular follow-up care at a congenital cardiac care center throughout life.

 Check with your child's cardiologist about your child's outlook.

 Call your child’s healthcare provider if he or she has symptoms, especially:

 Tips to help you get the most from a visit to your child’s healthcare provider: